Appeals court allows Pennsylvania to restrict crowd size

 Pennsylvania can restore pandemic restrictions on indoor and outdoor gatherings, a federal appeals court ruled Thursday, putting on hold a judge’s ruling that threw out statewide limits on crowd size and other measures meant to limit the spread of the coronavirus.

-The 3rd U.S. Circuit Court of Appeals said the administration of Gov. Tom Wolf, a Democrat, may once again enforce size limits on gatherings while it appeals the lower court order.
+The 3rd U.S. Circuit Court of Appeals said the administration of Gov. Tom Wolf, a Democrat, may once again enforce size limits on gatherings while it appeals the lower court ruling.

+“It’s back in place,” Wolf said of the gathering limits, though he hinted that changes might be forthcoming.

+"We have to be careful about how we gather together, and I think that’s the important thing.
+At the same time, we’ve got to make sure that we’re being reasonable, realistic about how we do things,” said Wolf, speaking after the appeals court issued its ruling.
+“We’ll continue to look to make sure the guidelines we have in place are reasonable.”

 U.S. District Judge William Stickman IV in Pittsburgh, an appointee of President Donald Trump, had ruled against the state’s size limits on indoor and outdoor gatherings, saying they violate citizens’ constitutional rights to assemble.
 The state has been enforcing a gathering limit of more than 25 people for events held indoors and more than 250 people for those held outside.